MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUnifiedGroupMove.md

 ### -SuppressBcsCheck

-Suppress checking of Business Connectivity Services used with the associated Office 365 Group Team site.
+Suppress checking for Business Connectivity Services used with the associated Office 365 Group site.

 ```yaml
 Type: SwitchParameter